tanjascats/tanjascats.github.io/_posts/2022-12-29-data-fingerprinting.md

 |4|32|male|28\.88|0|no|southeast|3866\.8552|

 Three differences are evident: (1,charges), (3, bmi) and (4, region).
-Let's see the chnages overall:
-- show statistics of changes in the data, distributions

-Number of differences per attribute:
+Let's see the changes overall.
+The following table shows the amount of differences per attribute:

 | |index|age|sex|bmi|children|smoker|region|charges|
 |---|---|---|---|---|---|---|---|---|
 |absolute|-|28|23|38|31|24|53|25|
 |percentage|-|2\.09%|1\.72%|2\.84%|2\.32%|1\.79%|3\.98%|1\.87%|

-How significant are the differences?
-Let's see the change in mean and standard deviation (we can do that only for numerical data)
+The percentage of modified values per attribute is rather low.
+But how significant are the differences?
+Let's see the change in mean and standard deviation (we can do that only for numerical data):

 | |index|age|sex|bmi|children|smoker|region|charges|
 |---|---|---|---|---|---|---|---|---|
 |mean|-|39.2070/39.2025|-|30.6634/30.6635|1.0949/1.0987|-|-|13270.4223/13270.4223|
 |std|-|14.0500/14.0540|-|6.0982/6.0983|1.2055/1.2135|-|-|12110.0112/12110.0112|

-For categorical data the changes are discreete so we can just have a look at the change of distributions:
+We can see that mean and standard deviation are very similar between the original and fingerprinted data.
+This is because the fingerprint only introduces minor changes into the values by changing one or more least significant bits of the numerical value.
+For categorical data the changes are discreete so we can just have a look at the change of distributions and observe minimal changes, as well:

 ![](/assets/img/data-fingerprinting/distributions.pdf)
-I.e. minimal changes

 - show detection
 ~~~